CESSProject/doc-v2/introduction/technical-highlight.md

 ## 1. Disaster Recovery Guarantee

 The **Proof of Data Reduplication and Recovery (PoDR²)** protocol is designed to ensure the validity and availability of stored data by challenging storage nodes regularly.
-To prevent data loss and maintain data integrity in any situations, such as when some storage nodes are offline or even if a disaster occurs in part of the internet or data centers, data fragments are stored redundantly.
+To prevent data loss and maintain data integrity in any situations, such as when some storage nodes are offline or even if a disaster occurs in part of the internet or data centers, the data files and can be recovered because of the redundant and recovery mechanism.

 ## 2. Verifiable Unused Storage